dmtrmrv/counter/README.md

 ## Changelog

+### v1.2.0

+Addition: Added starter content
+Addition: Added scroll-to functionality to panels in the Customizer
+Addition: Added sub-menu indicator to the primary menu
+Removal: Remove panel layouts in favor of custom classes
+Removal: Leave only light and dark color schemes
+Fix: Escaping issue on 404 page
+Fix: Fix missing spinner for Contact Form 7
+Fix: Minor panel and widget styling fixes

 ### v1.1.0

 Improvement: Use front-page.php instead of custom template.
 Improvement: SEO-ready site logo and title.
 Improvement: Selective refresh for widgets.